frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **220:** As a user I want to have standard sorting options in the table of reports.
 This means at least sorting on any column and both ascending and descending.

 **300:** Given is that messages are being processed in the production environment.
 As a service manager I want to see how many reports-in-progress there are.
 There is a report-in-progress if for some correlation id the start checkpoint is not yet matched by a corresponding end checkpoint.

-**310:** Given is that processing a message is taking long - after a long time there is no end checkpoint that corresponds to the start checkpoint (this is a report-in-progress, see story **300**).
-As a service manager I want Ladybug to forcibly produce a report after a timeout so that I can examine what is happening.
+In other words: when a start checkpoint is captured for a new correlation id, then there is a report-in-progress.
+When the start checkpoint is matched by an end checkpoint, the report-in-progress becomes a regular report.

+**302:** As a service manager, I want to see a warning if there are reports-in-progress that have not been closed for, say, 5 minutes.

+**304:** Given is that the application is not behaving as expected.
+As a service manager or support engineer, I want the option to open any report-in-progress.
+This means that I want to see all information in all checkpoints that have been captured already.

-**330:** As a Frank developer, I want to be able to configure the time threshold of story **310** so that the customer is not bothered by such a detailed configuration setting.
+**330:** As a Frank developer, I want to be able to configure the time threshold of story **302** so that the customer is not bothered by such a detailed configuration setting.

 **400:** As a service manager, I want reports to be stored persistently.
 Reports should not vanish when the Frank!Framework is restarted.